OpenNewsLabs/autoEdit_2/README.md

 This tool is under development and you may find some bugs.
 In that case we will appreciate if you can [fill an issue](https://github.com/OpenNewsLabs/autoEdit_2/issues) or<a href="mailto:{{site.email}}?Subject=autoEdit%20bug"> get in touch</a> .

-If you are curious about [autoEdit "1" check this out](http://pietropassarelli.com/autoEdit.html).
+If you are curious about [whatever happened to autoEdit "1" check this out](http://pietropassarelli.com/autoEdit.html).

 <!--
 ## Contributors